-Meal plan enrollment is open through end of September for the fall semester and January through end of February for the Spring semester for 2021-2022 through the Star Rez Housing Portal (link will be above on the website when the time comes. .
+Meal plan enrollment is open through end of September for the fall semester and through end of February for the Spring semester through your Star Rez Housing Portal.

 For weekly meal swipe plans, unused meals expire on Saturday at Midnight.
 You will receive a new set of swipes on Sunday.
 For the Block meal plan, your meals expire at the end of the semester.
 These students will receive a new block set of swipes on the first day of the new meal plan period.
 All unused meals are forfeited and non-refundable.

-You can use your meal swipes at the Fresh Food Cafe (FFC), Nolan’s and at Meals-in-a-Minute for breakfast and lunch at the Charles Street Market (class days only).
+You can use your meal swipes at the Hopkins Café, Nolan’s and at Meals-in-a-Minute at the Charles Street Market (class days only).

-Dining Dollars can be used at most JHU Campus Dining locations, these include the Fresh Food Cafe (FFC), Nolan’s on 33rd, Charles Street Market, Crepe Studio, Levering Kitchens, and Levering Café.
+Dining Dollars can be used at most JHU Campus Dining locations, these include the Hopkins Café, Nolan’s on 33rd, Charles Street Market, Village Deli, Levering Kitchens, and Levering Café.
 They can also be used at Good Part & Co, located at the Rec Center.

 Unspent Dining Dollars expire at the end of the academic year in May.
 Any unspent Dining Dollars at that time are forfeited and non-refundable.